Stade Toulousain: Early years

 Stade Toulousain played its first final of the national title French Championship in 1909 and lost it to Stade Bordelais Université Club (17–0) in Toulouse.
 In 1912 Stade Toulousain won its first national title.
 It had to wait until 1922 before it won its second.
-However the 1920s were a golden era for the club.
+However, the 1920s were a golden era for the club.
 Their first final action in the 1920s was in 1921, when they were defeated by USA Perpignan.
 Despite losing in 1921, the side went on to win the 1922, 1923, 1924, 1926 and 1927 championships.

 1930s to 1950s

 The following decades were relatively quiet after such a dominant era during the 1920s.
 Stade Toulousain would not make it to any grand finals during the 1930s, and it would not be until the late 1940s when they would return.
-However they did contest the Challenge Yves du Manoir with RC Toulon in 1934, though it ended in a nil-all tie and both teams were winners.
+However, they did contest the Challenge Yves du Manoir with RC Toulon in 1934, though it ended in a nil-all tie and both teams were declared winners.
 The club made it to the final of the 1947 championship, and claimed the premiership, beating SU Agen, 10 to 3.
 However, no such championships followed, the club was again relatively quiet on the championship.
 It was 22 years in the waiting; Toulouse made it to the final, but were defeated by the CA Bègles club.

 1970s to 1980s

-In 1971 Toulouse contested the Challenge Yves du Manoir against US Dax, losing 18 to 8.
+In 1971, Toulouse contested the Challenge Yves du Manoir against US Dax, losing 18 to 8.
 Eleven years after the CA Bègles defeat, the club was again disappointed in the final, being defeated by AS Béziers in the championship game of 1980.
-The latter end of the decade was however, reminiscent of the 1920s sides.
+However, the latter end of the decade was reminiscent of the 1920s sides.
 Toulouse were again contesting the Challenge Yves du Manoir for the 1984 season, though they lost to RC Narbonne 17 to 3.
-They did however claim their first championship since 1947, defeating RC Toulon in the 1985 final.
+However, they didclaim their first championship since 1947, defeating RC Toulon in the 1985 final.
 The following season saw them successfully defend their championship, defeating SU Agen in the final.
 After a number of defeats in the Challenge Yves du Manoir finals, Toulouse defeated US Dax to win the 1988 competition.
 Both Toulon and Agen won the following premierships (1987 and 1988) but Toulouse won another championship in 1989.